minhtrietbkit/minhtrietbkit.github.io/_posts/2020-12-15-goal-of-unit-test-what-do-programmers-test.md

 * Localize defects - customer tests confirm issues exist; unit tests reveal why/where bug exists (Though I'm not sure how this helps developer because unit tests are supposed to be run before customer tests and if it failed, customer tests are not supposed to be run).
 * Provide capability to verify the software's behavior in the "impossible" circumstances that cannot be induced when doing traditional customer testing of the entire application as a black box.

-# Example of Unit Tests
+# Example of Unit Test

-Full quote from Chapter 7

 > WHERE DO TECHNOLOGY-FACING TESTS STOP?
 >